xdemocle/superfans-sharebox/README.md

 - Create React App: boilerplate of choice with React support bundling, code checks and moreover;
 - Craco: overwrite Create react App settings without ejecting the CRA;
 - Typescript: subset JavaScript language implementing type checking;
-- CSS Modules: Approach designed to fix the problem of the global scope in CSS;
+- CSS Modules: Approach designed to fix the problem of the global scope in CSS.
+Added by Create React App;
 - Tailwindcss: styling framework of choice;
 - Prettier: awesome tool multi-platform for an unified way of writing clean code across the developer team;
 - lint-staged: adding extra task on git pre-commit for linting the code;